authzed/workshops/ai-agent-authorization/README.md

-# AI Agent Authorization Demo using SpiceDB, Pinecone, and OpenAI
+# AI Agent Authorization Workshop using SpiceDB, Pinecone, and OpenAI

 This demo shows how to build a secure Retrieval-Augmented Generation (RAG) pipeline where AI Agents can only access documents they are authorized for.
 Authorization decisions are enforced by SpiceDB.